Xilinx/Embedded-Design-Tutorials/docs/Feature_Tutorials/linux_aware_debugging/linux-aware-debugging.md

 of the breakpoint hit.
 A thread label includes the name of a CPU core, if the thread is currently running on a core.

-You can perform source-level debugging, such as stepping in, stepping out, and watching variables, stack trace, and registers.

-You can also perform process/thread level debugging, including inserting breakpoints, stepping in, stepping out, watching variables, stack trace, and so on.
+You can perform source-level debugging, such as step-into, step-out, and watching variables, stack trace, and registers.
+You can also perform process/thread level debugging, including inserting breakpoints, step-into, step-out, watching variables, stack trace, and so on.

 **Note:** One limitation with this process is that the target side path for a binary file does not include a mount point path.
 For